SolraBizna/ars-emu/HARDWARE.md

 # ROM file format

-Data in the ROM files is little-endian.
-Grumble.

 - `$0-$2`: ASCII bytes "ARS"
 - `$3`: `$1A` (control-Z = DOS end-of-file)
 - `$4`: Mapping type (must be `$00`)